venmo/venmo-ios-sdk/README.md

     # Let's make a new directory called Libraries for third-party code.
     git submodule add https://github.com/venmo/venmo-ios-sdk.git Libraries/Venmo
     git submodule update --init
-    git commit -am 'Add Venmo as a submodule & update --init.'
+    git commit -am 'Add Venmo as a submodule.'

 ### Add Venmo to Your Xcode Project

-In Xcode, select your project at the top of the Project Navigator (⌘1), and press Option-Command-N to create a new group.
+In Xcode, select your project at the top of the Project Navigator (⌘1), and press ⌥⌘N to create a new group.
 Name it, e.g., "Libraries."
+Then, select the Libraries group, press ⌥⌘0 to Show Utilities, click the small icon to the right just below Path, choose the Libraries directory.
+Drag the Libraries group to move it before the Frameworks group.

-Then, with the Libraries group selected, press Option-Command-A to add files to your project, select `Venmo.xcodeproj` in `Libraries/Venmo/Venmo`, and confirm that "Copy items into destination group's folder (if needed)" is unchecked, "Create groups for any added folders" is selected, and all targets are unchecked.
+With the Libraries group selected, press ⌥⌘A to add files, select `Venmo.xcodeproj` in `Libraries/Venmo`, and confirm that "Copy items into destination group's folder (if needed)" is unchecked, "Create groups for any added folders" is selected, and all targets are unchecked.
 Then, click Add.

 In Terminal, review and commit your changes: